llnl/axom/src/examples/shaping_tutorial/lesson_01/README.md

 <figure style="text-align: center;">
   <img src="cartesian_mesh.svg" alt="Cartesian Mesh" style="display: inline-block;" />
-  <figcaption>Figure: This shows the resolution and bounding box for a 2D Cartesian mesh.</figcaption>
+  <figcaption>Figure: A Cartesian mesh can be defined in terms of its resolution and bounding box.</figcaption>
 </figure>

-In this tutorial, we will demonstrate how to represent these metadata elements using Sidre data structures.
+This tutorial demonstrates how to represent this metadata using Sidre.

 ## Sidre basics
 <div style="text-align: center;">